-Battery storage systems and components are not eligible to participate in the scheme, however, approved systems with an integrated battery could be.
+Battery storage systems and components are not eligible to participate in the scheme, however, approved systems with an integrated battery may be eligible.

-The Clean Energy Regulator already collects some information about battery storage systems included in the installation of small-scale generation units.
-We will be collecting additional information as an interim measure before AEMO develops and implements the national DER register, subject to a rule determination from the Australian Energy Market Commission.
+The Clean Energy Regulator collects some information about battery storage systems included in the installation of small-scale generation units.
+We share this information with AEMO for their DER register The benefits of this data include:

-To make disclosure of a battery systems easy, when submitting a ‘register small generation unit’ form in the REC Registry, registered agents can select the ‘Connected to an electricity grid with battery storage’ option and provide additional details.
+To make disclosure of a battery systems easy, when submitting a ‘register small generation unit’ form in the REC Registry, registered agents can select the ‘Connected to an electricity grid with battery storage’ option and provide 'additional details'.
+Providing this information is voluntary and does not affect eligibility for small-scale technology certificates.

 Every month we publish small-scale renewable energy installation and battery data on the